Generalization error of min-norm interpolators in transfer learning: Proof Outline

 where

 This simplification highlights the necessity of the jointly diagonalizable assumption for $(\bSigma^{(1)},\bSigma^{(2)})$.
 The core challenge, therefore, reduces to characterizing the behavior of $(\bW+\lambda\bI)^{-1}$ under the setting of Theorem \ref{thm:design_shift}.
 In other words, we aim to characterize the resolvent of $\bW$, a sum of two sample-covariance-like matrices with anisotropic covariances.
-To this end, we present Theorem \ref{thm:anisotropic_law} (omitted here for the sake of space), a novel type of anisotropic local law \cite{knowles2017anisotropic}, which might be of independent interest.
-Convergence of the trace term in \eqref{eqn:outline_V} follows as a corollary of our anisotropic local law, and further analysis w.r.t. the derivative yields the value of $V(\hat\bbeta_\lambda;\bbeta^{(2)})$.
+To this end, we present Theorem \appendixref{thm:anisotropic_law}{F.1} (omitted here for the sake of space), a novel type of anisotropic local law \cite{knowles2017anisotropic}, which might be of independent interest.
+Convergence of the trace term in \eqref{eqn:outline_V} follows as a corollary of our anisotropic local law, and further analysis of the derivative yields the value of $V(\hat\bbeta_\lambda;\bbeta^{(2)})$.